stevencombs/retrocombs.github.io/_posts/2015/2015-09-19-book-review-the-lego-architect.md

 I began to create the model entirely with white and clear elements to match the LEGO Architecture Studio set elements.
 While creating the model, I was led through a few interesting LEGO building techniques such studs not on top (SNOT), overlap strengthening, and sub-component assembly.
 It was a fun build in LDD that I'm sure would be equally as fun with real elements.

 At the completion of the build, I decided to add a bit of color to the elements to bring the theatre to Art Deco life.
 I choose two popular Art Deco colors, light blue and yellow.
+These were highlighted in the book.
 Below is my before and after color image.

 ![](http://www.stevencombs.com/images/posts/2015-09-19-book-review-lego-architect/art-deco-theatre.png)